OatmealDome/SwapDRC/README.md

 This tool installs both TCPGecko and Cafiine into the system memory so that you can use them at the same time.

 It was originally written by OatmealDome and modified by me with a selectable IP address menu added.
 Releasing under the GPL the original source code was made under.
+The original source code can be found here - https://github.com/OatmealDome/Geckiine

 ## Usage